OstrowskiDev/old-school-youtube/docs/selectors.md

    - Top-level container for content on homepage.
 Contains videos, shorts, prompts.

 2. **'ytd-statement-banner-renderer'**
-   - Contains only premium music prompt
+   - Contains only premium music prompt.
    - Is rendered very rarely.
 Users may encounter it once or twice a week.

 ## Homepage Premium Account Prompt:

-1. **`ytd-rich-section-renderer`**
-   - top level container for premium account prompt
-   - is rendered very rarely, approximately once a month
+Is rendered very rarely, approximately once/twice a month.

-   - rendered once on homepage
-2 **`#content.ytd-rich-section-renderer`**
-   - child of 1
-3 **`ytd-statement-banner-renderer`**
+1. **`#contents.ytd-rich-grid-renderer`**
+   - Currently testing this element as common parent for Premium prompts (Premium Account, Premium Music Section).

-   -child of 2
+2 **`ytd-statement-banner-renderer`**
+   - Commonly used as container for homepage prompts: premium account/premium music/premium videos

 ## Homepage Premium Videos Prompt:
-   grandparent:
-   ytd-rich-grid-renderer
-   parent:
-   #contents.ytd-rich-grid-renderer
-   target:
-   ytd-rich-section-renderer
+   - same parent and target elements as homepage shorts (description in Homepage Shorts section)

+   1. **`#contents.ytd-rich-grid-renderer`**

+   2. **`ytd-rich-section-renderer`**

 ## Shorts on Subscription page:

    1. **'ytd-browse'**
-   - recommended as parent selector
+   - recommended as parent selector, elements lower in HTML tree are temporarily disabled during navigation and their children are moved to other HTML elements.
+This may cause observers to target wrong element or not being able to find parent element at all.

    2. **'ytd-rich-grid-renderer'**
    - not recommended to use as a parent selector, on smaller desktop screens may not render at all or get disabled by yt (children will be moved to other parent)